-TraceGains: With so many different supply chain animal welfare certifications available, how can one be reassured the claims made by certifiers are trustworthy?
+TraceGains: With so many different animal welfare certifications available, how can one be reassured the claims made by certifiers are trustworthy?

-TraceGains: What are the components of a strong animal welfare program?
+TraceGains: What are the components of a healthy animal welfare program?

-Neitzel: Some certifications are based on stronger animal welfare criteria, like not allowing crates and cages.
+Neitzel: Some certifications are based on more robust animal welfare criteria, like not allowing crates and cages.
 Others codify [or standardize] the food industry’s confinement practices of egg-laying hens and breeding pigs.
 Crates and cages can provide economic benefits, and some will argue the safety benefits.
-It is generally agreed that crates and cages do not provide high animal welfare.
-A program can be thorough, but it may be proliferating the use of crates and cages.
 Higher animal welfare programs create safe environments for livestock and poultry without continuous use of crates and cages.

 TraceGains: Is every farm required to be audited for the certification to be awarded?

-Neitzel: Some programs only require random audits of farms.
-This is not as strong a program.
-Frequency of required audits is important, and typically an annual third-party audit is required.
+Neitzel: Some programs only require random audits of farms, which isn’t as strong a program.
+Frequency of required audits is essential, and typically an annual third-party inspection is required.
 Some programs audit every farm, but only once every three years.
-Less frequent audits should only be allowed when a farm has passed a strong third-party audit for multiple years in a row.
-The skill of the auditor is also an important component of a strong certification program.
+Less frequent audits should only be allowed when a farm has passed a robust third-party audit for multiple years.
+The skill of the auditor is also an essential component of a robust certification program.

 TraceGains: If a certification has a strong program, what else is needed to trust the certification?

-Neitzel: With a strong program in place, the most important thing is the strength of the audit; how the audit form is designed and scored.
-Dr. Temple Grandin, Professor of Animal Science at Colorado State University and Livestock Handling Facilities Designer, says that a well-structured audit will have similar results on the same day no matter who the auditor.
+Neitzel: With a strong program in place, the most important thing is the strength of the audit, how the audit form is designed and scored.
+Dr. Temple Grandin, professor of animal science at Colorado State University and Livestock Handling Facilities Designer, says that a well-structured audit will have similar results on the same day no matter who the auditor.
 The audit must have Critical Control Points that result in automatic failure, if not passed.
-Examples of critical control points include willful animal abuse, raising animals in complete darkness, etc. It must be clear how the audit is to be scored and the score required to pass the audit.
+Examples of critical control points include willful animal abuse, raising animals in complete darkness, etc. It must be clear how the inspector will score the audit and the score required to pass the audit.

-A strong animal welfare program coupled with a strong audit is most important to trust a certification program.
-You might be wondering, how do retailers, food manufacturers, and restaurant companies know this is the case?
+A healthy animal welfare program coupled with a robust audit is most important to trust a certification program.
+You might be wondering how retailers, food manufacturers, and restaurant companies know this is the case?

-You need to collect and review annual third-party audits from your animal protein suppliers, as well as undergo unannounced audits.
+You need to collect and review annual third-party audits from your animal protein suppliers and undergo unannounced audits.
 We work with our clients to take these steps in pre-crisis planning.